Kanazawa Station

 A reproduction of the original pharmacy

-The Nakaya Pharmacy was a respected business in Kanazawa having been granted the right to sell Chinese medicine by the ruling Maeda family in the late 16th century.
+The Nakaya Pharmacy was a respected business in Kanazawa.
+The Nakaya family began its medicine business in 1579, and later received the honor of preparing official palace medicines from the fifth Maeda lord, Maeda Tsunanori.
 Their house was originally located in a more central location in town, and was unusually large, having extra rooms and even a tea room.

 The tea room